- Week 1: history, resolution, TM. And a closer look at landsat data, including how to get data off earthexplorer

 - Step 5 - Figure out which landuse/landcover classes exist during both dates (note, there may be ones that are in one image that aren't in the other, if enough change has happened).
 Follow your book, page 611 - 618.

 - Step 6 - do a supervised classification of your images (we'll get to this later in the quarter).
 Don't forget your accuracy assessments.
 (Hand in a quick writeup which includes both the original and supervised images and both confusion matrices.
 Due on 21 May, 2 points)

 - Step 7 - Head into ArcGIS and run the spatial analyst tools, zonal, tabulate area tool.
-Summarize the results.
+Do this for each classified image/date and summarize the results.
+These results are much like a confusion matrix - except that in this case, they show the differences between two dates in terms of area.
 Give me a writeup telling me where things changed, how, why, etc. Not only the results from the tool, but LOOK at the images and tell me what you see

 - Give me a final writeup which includes your question (what you're doing and why), your methods (what steps you took), your results, and a final "thoughts" section which details what worked, what didn't, what you would do differently next time, etc. Your final writeup should include good (as in readable, don't give me postage stamp images.
 Better to give multiples than too few) images of both images and your classifications.
 Due on the friday before finals week.
 6 points.